Do you have empathy for victims of hoarding disease?

 It is one thing to be attached to items but excessive attachment to possessions is where it becomes tough.
 Friends and family can’t help because the anxiety that goes hand in hand with disposing and destruction of any items becomes really high.
 Hoarding is a mental health issue, where individuals have trouble making decisions, to throw or not to throw, to burn or not to burn so the easier option is to keep it all.
 So after a few years of hoarding, any living space becomes filled with clutter, debris and much more, enabling areas in the home like the kitchen, bathrooms, stairways and rooms unusable.
 This now attracts insects, pests and vermin perhaps other wild animals and routine home repairs and maintenance to the home (like getting a roofing Fort Collins company to inspect the upper part of the house, for instance) are ignored because of the shame of having a contractor come in to fix things.

-Believe it or not, shame and embarrassment are integrated when it comes to victims of hoarding disorder.
-It can be so bad as to the hoarder avoiding family and friends in their home, isolating themselves.
+Believe it or not, shame and embarrassment are integrated when it comes to victims of hoarding disorservices available at der.
+It can be so bad as to the hoarder avoiding family and friends in themselves.
 They want the help but they don’t know how to cry out for help.
 This is really an important emotional issue that non-hoarders like neighbors, first responders and contractors need to be mindful of when dealing with people who have hoarding disease.
 Just like any mental disease, the mere fact of facing the world for these hoarders cause, anxiety, depression, obesity and many more.
 Living with these constant mental ailments can be exhausting.
 Many hoarders may benefit from taking some anti-anxiety medication or try something more natural, like medical marijuana.
 Cannabis has been proven to lessen anxiety which could be very beneficial for those who suffer from a hoarding condition.
 Make sure you do your research on the plant first, and the equipment you may need if you’re thinking about trying weed, which you can find at https://fatbuddhaglass.com/collections/dab-rigs.